aces/Loris/modules/statistics/test/TestPlan.md

    - check to see if the % Male is being calculated properly by looking at the data that's in the table.

 ### Behavioural Statistics
 1. Click on the Behavioural Statistics tab.
-Try using the project filter Data Entry Statistics table.
+Try using the project filter Data Entry Statistics table (The `use projects` option need to set to `yes` under Loris configration).
 Does it work?
 Does it change what appears in both the top table and bottom table?
 2. For both tables:
    - check that the % Completion makes sense in relation to the values in the table.
    - check that the data in the table matches what is stored in the database.